 3.0 PROPOSED FISHERIES STUDIES

-PacifiCorp proposes to conduct two fisheries studies within the Project Area, in addition to supporting an on-going UDWR bluehead sucker spawning study.
+PacifiCorp proposes to conduct two fisheries studies within the Project Area.
 In a separate study, water quality monitoring will establish a current baseline from which assessment of impacts to water quality can be assessed.

 3.1 Existing Information